 The earliest Malagasy literature dates from historical records produced in the mid-19th century.
 Modern poetry and literature began to flourish in the 1930s and 1940s.
 The best-known figure was the poet Jean-Joseph Rabearivelo, who committed suicide in 1947 at the age of 36, reputedly after the colonial administration decided to send a group of basket weavers to France to represent the colony instead of him.

-Modern-day literary figures include Michèle Rakotoson, Johary Ravaloson, David Jaomanoro, Elie Rajaonarison and Jean-Luc Raharimanana.
-Most of their works are published in French, and some have been translated into English.
+Modern-day literary figures include Michèle Rakotoson, Johary Ravaloson, David Jaomanoro, Elie Rajaonarison, Jean-Luc Raharimanana and Naivoharisoa Patrick Ramamonjisoa, who goes by the pen name of Naivo.
+Most of their works are published in French; Beyond the Rice Fields, by Naivo, is the first ever Malagasy novel to be translated into English.

 Hira gasy are popular music, dancing and storytelling spectacles held in the central highlands of Madagascar.
 Brightly clad troupes of 25 performers compete for prizes for the best costumes or the most exciting spectacle.
 An important part of hira gasy is kabary, in which a performer delivers an oratory using allegory, double entendre, metaphor and simile.
 Hira gasy has long been used to deliver important information, or raise awareness of certain topics (health, politics, environmental issues, respecting family values etc).
 Unfortunately, unless you are fluent in Malagasy, you’re unlikely to agree with the proverb that says, ‘While listening to a kabary well spoken, one fails to notice the fleas that bite one’.
 All the same, it is a cultural event well worth seeing.